BlueGlassBlock/cmdpal-rs/src/bindings_docs/IDetailsElement.md

-The IDetailsElement interface is used to define an element in the Command Palette.
+The IDetailsElement interface is used to define an element in the details view Command Palette.